brftherese/ircAndroid/README.md

 2. Toggle TLS, pick a nick/user/real name, and configure the primary/auto-join channels.
 3. (Optional) Add SASL credentials, highlight/ignore lists, and quiet hours in **Advanced settings**.
 4. Tap **Connect**.
 The sidebar shows Status + joined channels/direct messages with unread badges.
+5. Use the **Network profile** picker to switch between saved configurations or open the profile manager to add/rename/delete entries.
+Each profile remembers all of the form + settings dialog values.

 ### Chatting & Commands